-FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TICKET PRICES
+FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TRAVEL TIPS

 Revisit More Historic Places Below or Read Further

-Today, the National Trust has taken full authority over the castle.
+Today, the National Trust still has full authority over the castle.
 They started restoring, conserving, and regenerating the important parts of the ruins.
 The Trust also aims to restore the artifacts, collections, and historical paintings that date back to the early 14th century.

-The National Trust also allows wedding ceremonies and movie shootings inside the castle’s strong walls.
+The National Trust also allows wedding ceremonies and movie shootings inside the castle’s walls.
 If you happened to see the movie Monty Python and the Holy Grail, a lot of the scenes were actually shot inside this majestic fortress.

 Interesting Facts About Bodiam Castle

 - The interior of the castle still remains in ruins and there aren’t any notable records of how it was arranged in the first place.
 However, one can still see the outline of the domestic buildings against the ruins of the curtain wall.

 - The castle’s artificial water landscape was supposed to be a part of the defense of the castle.

 - During the War of the Roses, Bodiam Castle was taken away from Lord Thomas Lewknor after pledging allegiance to the House of Lancasters.
 It took them two years to get the castle back.